 - At the time of publishing, the best rate was $232 AUD per night for 2 adults and 2 children (including breakfast) on Booking.com.

 Getting to Munich

-You will most likely arrive in Vienna via train or plane, so below I have included information on how to get to the city centre from both the airport and main train station.
+You will most likely arrive in Munich via train or plane, so below I have included information on how to get to the city centre from both the airport and main train station.